Sustainable WPI

 OASIS House

-- LEED (Leadership in Energy and Environmental Design) Certification: Upon completion, the New Academic Building will be the sixth LEED certified building on campus- others are East Hall and the Sports & Recreation Center (LEED Gold), Faraday Hall (LEED Silver), and the Bartlett Center (LEED).
+• LEED (Leadership in Energy and Environmental Design) Certification: Upon completion, the new academic and student services building known as Unity Hall will be the sixth LEED-certified building on campus.
 To earn LEED certification, buildings must be energy efficient, conserve resources, and contribute to the well-being of those who use them.

-- Sustainable Materials: Many materials used in this project have been chosen for their minimal impact on the environment, such as: Forest Stewardship Council wood products; products made from wood reclaimed on site; paints, coatings, and adhesives with low levels of volatile organic carbons; and ceiling tiles made of 70-90% recycled materials.
+• Sustainable Materials: Many materials used in this project have been chosen for their minimal impact on the environment, such as Forest Stewardship Council wood products; products made from wood reclaimed on-site; paints, coatings, and adhesives with low levels of volatile organic carbons; and ceiling tiles made of 70–90 percent recycled materials.

-- Efficient Features: Low flow plumbing features, triple glazed windows, shading, active chilled beams, passive reheating, HVAC zoning, LED lighting, high use of natural light, and more results in an overall Energy Use Intensity (EUI) 44% less than the baseline.
+• Efficient Features: Low-flow plumbing features, triple-glazed windows, shading, active chilled beams, passive reheating, HVAC zoning, LED lighting, high use of natural light, and more results in an overall Energy Use Intensity (EUI) 44 percent less than the baseline.